About the Office

 In certifying the university's reaccreditation, which lasts for five years, AAHRPP noted some of the human research program's strengths, including: a high level of institutional support; researchers, research staff, and IRB members/Chairs are knowledgeable about and committed to the requirements for the protection of the safety and welfare of human research participants and notable improvements by OHRP staff in the efficiency and process of the review of protocols, including revised checklists for members and Minute templates.

-The Office of the Vice President for Research continuously strives for improvement in all of its operations, including professional development of staff and the programs they administer.
+Research & Innovation continuously strives for improvement in all of its operations, including professional development of staff and the programs they administer.
 Attainment of full accreditation by the Association for the Accreditation of Human Research Protection Programs is evidence of the high standards set and achieved by the University of Nevada, Reno Office of Human Research Protection.